AIDNW Presents a Performance of The Detention Lottery An Immersive Theater Experience Coming to Tacoma – November 2

 O’Donnell notes that, because the state of immigration has changed since “The Detention Lottery” play first debuted in 2018, so too has her play.
 She has rewritten it to reflect the court’s current interpretation of jurisdiction.
 As a result, she says, “judges have less discretion today, not more.
 At the Tacoma facility, ICE officials, not judges, decide who gets bond.”

-The performance of “Detention Lottery” is Saturday, September 30, at 7pm at the First Christian Church of Tacoma located at 602 North Orchard Street.
+The performance of “Detention Lottery” is Saturday, November 2.
 Tickets will be on sale for $20 at the door and will benefit AIDNW’s services to detained immigrants.

 RSVP here: https://forms.gle/h7d2YB6cEpEqPMQq9 or by email to officeassistant@aidnw.org